chombo-discharge/chombo-discharge/doc/sphinx/source/CDR.rst

    // Compute div(v*phi)
    compute_divF(....)

-More complete code is given in the regression test :file:`/physics/advection_diffusion/advection_diffusion_stepper`.
+More complete code is given in the physics module for advection-diffusion problems in :file:`/physics/advection_diffusion/advection_diffusion_stepper`.
+This code is also part of a regression test found in :file:`/regression/advection_diffusion`.

 Getting data
 ____________